patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 `post_z_switch_backoff_height` = Set safe Z height to park the toolhead after endstop switch press - not used if homing with probe

-`z_endstop_loaction_x` = If you're using a separate non-Klicky Probe Z endstop switch of any sort set X axis location
+`z_endstop_location_x` = If you're using a separate non-Klicky Probe Z endstop switch of any sort set X axis location

-`z_endstop_loaction_y` = If you're using a separate non-Klicky Probe Z endstop switch of any sort set Y axis location
+`z_endstop_location_y` = If you're using a separate non-Klicky Probe Z endstop switch of any sort set Y axis location

 ****************************************************************************************************************************